 The full interview with Hao Min is available on our newsletter here (e-reader).

-Admissions for the August 2017 intake (Master of Science programmes) is open from 15 October 2016 onwards.
+Admissions for the Master of Science programmes open on 15 October every year.

 Find out more about the Master of Science in Transport & Logistics offered at TUM Asia here >>